-You may download a BUILDING PERMIT APPLICATION form, or please visit our offices at 10383 Automall Parkway, D’Iberville, MS. To inquire on the status of a Building Permit application or you have a specific building code related question; please submit your request to email@example.com.
+You may download a building permit application form, or please visit our offices at 10383 Automall Parkway, D’Iberville, MS. To inquire on the status of a Building Permit application or you have a specific building code related question; please submit your request to email@example.com.

 To seek Flood Hazard Safety information or to determine your Flood Risk, please submit your request to firstname.lastname@example.org.
 You can also visit our GIS/Geoportal Maps web site, as well as download our Flood Damage Prevention Ordinance.

-No person shall construct any improvements, including any site work involving clearing, grading, filling, dredging, excavating or alike, nor alter the use of any land or structure, until the Building Official issues a Development Permit for improvements, site work, or construction.
-No Development Permit is required for normal maintenance and repairs.
+No person shall construct any improvements, including any site work involving clearing, grading, filling, dredging, excavating or alike, nor alter the use of any land or structure, until the Building Director issues a Development Permit for improvements, site work, or construction.
+No Development Permit is required for normal maintenance and minor repairs.

-REQUIRED AT POOLS.
+REQUIRED AT POOLS

 It shall be unlawful for any person to erect, construct, enlarge, alter, repair, replace, remove or demolish any fence regulated by this article without first obtaining a separate permit for each fence from the Building Official.
-A FENCE PERMIT APPLICATION shall be required other than for minor repair or painting as necessary.
+A fence permit application shall be required other than for minor repair or painting as necessary.

 APPLICATION FOR PERMIT

-To obtain a permit required by this division, the applicant shall first me a FENCE PERMIT APPLICATION for permit on a form furnished by the Building Official.
+To obtain a permit required by this division, the applicant shall first me a fence permit application for permit on a form furnished by the Building Official.

 PLANS AND SPECIFICATIONS

-Three sets of plans and such other data as deemed necessary by the Building Department shall be submitted with each application for a permit under this article.
+Two sets of plans and such other data as deemed necessary by the Building Department shall be submitted with each application for a permit under this article.

-INFORMATION ON PLANS.
+INFORMATION ON PLANS

 Plans shall be drawn to scale and shall include the following:

-The FENCE PERMIT APPLICATION, plans and other data, flied by an applicant for a permit under this article shall be reviewed by the Building and Zoning department.
+The fence permit application, plans and other data, flied by an applicant for a permit under this article shall be reviewed by the Building and Zoning department.
 If the work described in an application for a permit and the plans and other data flied therewith conform to the requirements of this article and all other pertinent laws and ordinances, and the fees specified in the City Ordinance providing for permit, inspection and license fees have been paid, the permit shall be issued to the applicant.